 It should be noted that the battery usually degrades over some time and the change is noticeable.
-If the battery became dysfunctional instantly, it is possible that the issue is with the settings of the system, connections, or laptop hardware, but not the battery itself.
+If the battery became dysfunctional instantly, it is possible that the issue is with the settings of the system, connections, or laptop hardware, and maybe even the battery itself.

 - Change Advanced Power settings

 A good test could be to plug the battery of a similar laptop and check if it works with the other device.
 In case you are facing this issue, please proceed with the following troubleshooting.

 1] Change Advanced power settings

 At times, when a system is forced to shut down without following the appropriate process (e.g. pulling out the battery), the laptops Power Management settings get altered.
 We could fix it as follows:

 Press Win + R to open the Run window and type the command powercfg.cpl.
 Press Enter to open the Power Options window.